zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/03-sinhala-amazon.md

 Can not.
 The cross of sorrow is to be trumpled.

 [APZ 20.2] (#apz20 .2) {#apz20 .2 .ref .apz} "Specificate accepted in doctrines
-The doctrines of “do” are those who are still in view of December Thoughtful and decided to take action.
+The doctrines of "do" are those who are still in view of December Thoughtful and decided to take action.
 Limit of draining It was this that the cave was made by the magnificent parts and was captivated The real reality of the inverted nature was taken from the Paramortization Readable.

 [APZ 20.3] (#apz20 .3) {#apz20 .3.ref .apz} "So mankind embrace it
-Tasma is the meaning of “taking” by the fact that it is due to that Man by sleep is the animal (hereinafter 7 (ii) shall be applied.)
+Tasma is the meaning of "taking" by the fact that it is due to that Man by sleep is the animal (hereinafter 7 (ii) shall be applied.)

-[APZ 20.4] (#apz20 .4) {#apz20 .4 .ref .apz} "Hugs”
+[APZ 20.4] (#apz20 .4) {#apz20 .4 .ref .apz} "Hugs"
 The point of descending into view.
-“Is Doctrine Driving and Accepting” Two dating passes without dating as breakdowns or as dating free.
+"Is Doctrine Driving and Accepting" Two dating passes without dating as breakdowns or as dating free.
 Not inappropriate or dating.
 Dating as Breaks of Respect Comments Not, that master is not an Almighty.
 The doctrine is not autonomous.
 Sanghaya Surektiya